 The Farmer’s Daughter – South Kingstown

 This family-run farm offers bouquets, precut flowers for DIY arrangements, or shears and a bucket for picking your own fresh flowers.
-Opening day for the 2022 season is March 19.
+Open daily from 9 a.m. to 5 p.m.

 Wicked Tulips Flower Farm – Exeter, R.I. and Preston, Conn.

-Two locations with millions of flowers!
+Two RI locations with millions of flowers!
 Every spring, Wicked Tulips offers pick-your-own farm events during peak bloom season (usually around late April to mid-May, though dates vary depending on weather and location).
 Keep an eye on their website to stay updated on blooms and ticket sales.
-The Rhode Island farm is less than 25 miles from the Connecticut location, so if you miss blooms at one, you still have a chance at the other.
+The Rhode Island farms are less than 25 miles from the Connecticut location, so if you miss blooms at one, you still have a chance at the other.

 Kinney Azalea Gardens – South Kingstown